ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_endpoint_info_module.rst

 Synopsis
 --------
-- Creates, modifies and removes tags for any EC2 resource.
-- Resources are referenced by their resource id (for example, an instance being i-XXXXXXX, a VPC being vpc-XXXXXXX).
-- This module is designed to be used with complex args (tags), see the examples.
+- Gets various details related to AWS VPC endpoints.
+- This module was called ``ec2_vpc_endpoint_facts`` before Ansible 2.9.
+The usage did not change.